 - Implementing in the new market the same free delivery offer and parcel delivery price currently being offered in existing markets will give our client an advantage over competitors.

 - The prices of our client can be at least 7% higher than those of competitors.
 Prices for the new market must be reviewed to ensure competitive pricing.

 - Competitors offer up to 365 days for returns vs the client’s 14-day return window.
 And the difficulty in returning an item is a top reason shoppers cancel their orders.
 This is an area where our client really needs to play their cards right.

 - The preferred online payment methods of consumers in the target market are online banking, card, and invoice.

 - All the trusted sports store brands have a membership program.
 It would be wise for our client to give having a loyalty program careful consideration.

 - High sustainability is an important message in the websites of international brands for this target market.
-It makes a lot of sense for our client to move in the same direction.
+It makes sense for our client to move in the same direction.

 - All the competing brands use user-generated content with branded hashtags in their social media channels.
 Creative content, frequent posting, contests, and collaborations with local health and fitness influencers, micro-influencers, and local athletes are also important aspects of their social media campaigns.
 Our client can develop a similar strategy.

-So there is your free pass to how we conduct eCommerce market research at Scandiweb and how we help businesses come up with strategies that are specific to the market they want to enter.
+So there is your free pass to how we conduct eCommerce market research at scandiweb and how we help businesses develop strategies specific to the market they want to enter.
 We hope what we’ve shared here will help guide you when you conduct your own market research.

 If you want the most comprehensive report about a new market you are about to enter, our eCommerce experts are at your disposal.
-Reach out to our Growth Team via [email protected] or contact us here to get a free consultation.
+Reach out to our Growth Team via [email protected] or contact us here for a free consultation.